flopezag/fiware-testbed-deploy/docker/UndeployTested/README.md

 ----
 ## 4. Other info

-Things to keep in mind while working with docker containers and Skuld.
+Things to keep in mind while working with docker containers and fiware-testbed-deploy.

 ### 4.1 Data persistence
-Everything you do with Skuld when dockerized is non-persistent. *You will lose all your data* if you turn off the Skuld container.
+Everything you do with fiware-testbed-deploy when dockerized is non-persistent. *You will lose all your data* if you turn off the fiware-testbed-deploy container.
 This will happen with either method presented in this README.

 ### 4.2 Using `sudo`